MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-w32time.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether the Windows NTP Client is enabled.

 Enabling the Windows NTP Client allows your computer to synchronize its computer clock with other NTP servers.
 You might want to disable this service if you decide to use a third-party time provider.